rambotech/BOG.Framework/README.md

   capability.
 Also contains classes MemoryItem and MemoryList, which extend the capabilties of the core generic List<> class.

+### SecuredGram
+  Creates an encrypted container which can be sent over a TCP/UDP connection between apps.
+Supports automatic internal compression for large content.

 ### SerializableDictionary
   A replacement for the standard Dictionary<K,V> class, which does not allow serialization.